seba-1511/lstms.pth/README.md

 Besides that, they are a stripped-down version of PyTorch's RNN layers.
 (no bidirectional, no num_layers, no batch_first)

-Base Models:
+Base Modules:

 * SlowLSTM: a (mostly useless) pedagogic example.
 * LayerNorm: Layer Normalization as in [Ba & al.](https://arxiv.org/pdf/1607.06450.pdf): *Layer Normalization*.

-Dropout Models:
+Dropout Modules:

 * LSTM: the original.
 * GalLSTM: using dropout as in [Gal & Ghahramami](http://papers.nips.cc/paper/6241-a-theoretically-grounded-application-of-dropout-in-recurrent-neural-networks.pdf): *A Theoretically Grounded Application of Dropout in RNNs*.
 * MoonLSTM: using dropout as in [Moon & al](https://www.stat.berkeley.edu/~tsmoon/files/Conference/asru2015.pdf): *RNNDrop: A Novel Dropout for RNNs in ASR*.
 * SemeniutaLSTM: using dropout as in [Semeniuta & al](https://arxiv.org/pdf/1603.05118.pdf): *Recurrent Dropout without Memory Loss*.

-Normalization + Dropout Models:
+Normalization + Dropout Modules:

 * LayerNormLSTM: Dropout + Layer Normalization.
 * LayerNormGalLSTM: Gal Dropout + Layer Normalization.
 * LayerNormMoonLSTM: Moon Dropout + Layer Normalization.
 * LayerNormSemeniutaLSTM: Semeniuta Dropout + Layer Normalization.

+Container Modules:

+* MultiLayerLSTM: helper class to build multiple layers LSTMs.

 **Convention:** If applicable, the activations are computed first, and **then** the nodes are droped. (dropout on the output, not the input, just like PyTorch)